guillp/jwskate/docs/usage.md

 )
 ```

+The available special attributes vary depending on the key type.

 ## Generating keys

-You can generate a Jwk with the class method `Jwk.generate_for_kty()`.
+You can generate a `Jwk` with the class method `Jwk.generate_for_kty()`.
 It needs the key type as parameter, and
 type-specific parameters:

 ```python